EngineerKhan/AdvDBClass/README.md

 ## FAQs

-1. I am not good at Python programming, can I still take this course?
+1. I am not good at Python programming.
+Can I still take this course?

 A: Yes!
-You can use some other programming language of your choice.
+You can use any other programming language of your choice.
 I have already seen Java and JavaScript developers in this course so far.

-2. I am not good at any programming language, can I still take this course?
+2. I am not good at any programming language.
+Can I still take this course?

 A: Yes!
 It will require a considerable effort from you, though.

-3. I wasn't good at DB-I course, can I understand the concepts now?
+3. I wasn't good at the DB-I course.
+Can I understand the concepts now?

 A: Yes!
 Almost all the contents until mid (and maybe a couple of weeks afterwards too) don't rely much on the RDBMS knowledge.
 You will have to learn it inevitably, but can do it in the parallel (without interrupting this course).

 4. Can I use chatGPT?

-A: Yes and no. Its acceptable if you wanna use chatGPT as an assistant.
+A: Yes and no. It's acceptable if you wanna use chatGPT as an assistant.
 But if you are switching your brain off and using chatGPT blindly, this course is not for you.

 5. How can we contact you?